 Some people who support OER do so because they don't like the idea of publishers and authors benefitting financially from the educational materials they create.
 Do you think the employees at OpenStax are donating their time?
 Imagine how your travel budget compares to the person running OpenStax, or the OpenStax employees that attend the conferences you attend.
-Don't get me wrong, OpenStax is a good company, with an admirable mission, but their products are not free, and no one is working for free.
+Don't get me wrong, OpenStax is a good company, with an admirable mission, no one there is working for free.

-When we started XYZ Textbooks our goal was to offer students a choice between reasonably priced eBooks and reasonably priced print books, and to give instructors an alternative to the high priced textbooks.
+When we started XYZ Textbooks our goal was to offer students a choice between reasonably priced eBooks and reasonably priced print books.
 (My inspiration was from my publisher at the time; they raised the price of my trigonometry book to over $300.)
 When we first started, our prices were lower than all the big publishers.
 If one of our books made it into the final three or four books for an open adoption, the other publishers in the group immediately lowered their prices.
 (We know this because the instructors at those schools told us.)
 So we had a effect on the price of textbooks, but we could not make our book free, or we would not be in business.

-The downside to OER and the financing from big donors is this: If the small, independent publishers, like XYZ Textbooks, are eliminated because or OER, you will lose the innovation, drive, and mission that caused me to start XYZ Textbooks in the first place.
-Do you want the Gates Foundation, The Chan Zuckerberg Foundation, Barnes and Noble, and the other institutions that give money to OER, to decide what educational materials we will use in the future?
+There is one downside to OER and the financing from big donors that is rarely talked about: If the small, independent publishers, like XYZ Textbooks, are eliminated because of OER, we may lose the innovation, drive, and mission that caused me to start XYZ Textbooks in the first place.
+Do you want the Gates Foundation, the Chan Zuckerberg Foundation, Barnes and Noble, and the other institutions that give money to OER, to decide what educational materials we will use in the future?
 They have their place in higher education, and they are making materials available to us that we would not otherwise have, but I don't think we want lose the small, independent publishers in the meantime.

 How can you help?
 You can help support us, and the other small publishers, by using our materials in one section of one of your courses.
 Its that simple.